Neufund/ico-contracts/README.md

 |LockedAccount| Y | Y |

 ### Linking LockedAccount (4_link_contracts.js)
-Both LockedAccount must be linked to Commitment contract (which becomes their controller) to be able to store investor's assets and provide unlock mechanism.
+Both `LockedAccount` instances must be linked to Commitment contract (which becomes their controller) to be able to store investor's assets and provide unlock mechanism.
 Both LockedAccount must also have unlock penalty disbursal pool set for `unlock` operation to work.
-Per whitepaper, until platform is deployed, penalties are stored in Platform Operator wallet (however LockedAccount supports disbursal contracts as well)
+Per whitepaper, until platform is deployed, penalties are stored in Platform Operator wallet (however `LockedAccount` supports disbursal contracts as well).
+Linking requires `LOCKED ACCOUNT ROLE`.

 ### Amend legal agreements (5_amend_agreements.js)
 `Neumark` and `Commitment` contracts need to be provided ipfs link to legal agreement.
 Otherwise all functions of those contracts that require it will revert.
 In case of main network this must happen via transaction from `PLATFORM OPERATOR REPRESENTATIVE` using its respective Nano S and it's not done in deployment scripts in this repo.
 In case of other networks, mock legal agreements will be immediately attached.

 ### Setting whitelist
 Whitelist may be set during `Before` state of `Commitment` contract.
 This is not part of deployment script in this repo.
+Setting whitelist requires `WHITELIST ADMIN` role.

 ### Networks defined in truffle
 There are several conventions in naming truffle networks used for deployment.
 **Network with names ending with `_live`** will be deployed in production mode which means that:
-1. Production accounts addresses as specified in `accounts.js` will be assigned to roles.
+1. Live accounts addresses as specified in `config.js` will be assigned to roles.
+2. Live smart contracts parameters as specified in `config.js` will be deployed
 2. Agreements will not be attached.
 3. Deployer will set ACCESS_CONTROLLER as secondary access control admin address and will remove itself as global ACCESS_CONTROLLER (see `6_relinquish_control.js`)

 **Other networks** will be deployed in test mode which means that:
 1. All roles are assigned to accounts[0], which is also deployer.
 This account controls everything.
+2. Modify `config.js` as you wish to deploy with custom smart contract parameters.
 2. Everything is deployed and set up.
 Commitment contract should be ready to go after deployment.

 **Special networks**